aryzing/bun-mock-fetch/README.md

 });
 ```

-The `mockFetch` method may be called several times to define multiple mocks.
-Requests will at be matched at most against one mock, with later mocks take precendece over earlier mocks.
+Each call to `mockFetch` defines a new mock.
+At most one mock is used,, with each mock taking precendece over previously defined mocks.

 By default, requests that aren't matched against any mock definitions are forwarded to the native built-in fetch.
 This behavior can be modified using `setIsUsingBuiltInFetchFallback()`.